 UNIVERSITY OF KENTUCKY HEALTHCARE

-In recognition of UK HealthCare’s strong operational performance last year – and supported by our system’s healthy financial status – we are authorizing a salary increase this year for allocation to eligible employees.
+In recognition of our success in sustaining strong operational performance through the pandemic – and supported by our system’s healthy financial status – we are authorizing an average salary increase of 2 percent* for eligible employees.

-This increase will take effect with the payroll period beginning Oct.
-27 and will be reflected in pay issued Nov.
-15.
+Considering the economic stresses and needs that may exist within many households, we have accelerated our usual timeline.
+This increase will take effect with the payroll period beginning Sept.
+27 and will be reflected in pay issued Oct.
+16.

 Frequently asked questions